 If you suffer from any anatomical problems, rhinoplasty can improve your breathing, which can in turn improve the quality of your sleep.
 Some people experience an increase in allergies, congestion, and infection as a result of nasal deformities, and a rhinoplasty may also be able to improve these symptoms.

-During your initial rhinoplasty consultation with Dr. Obaid or Dr. Ver Halen, you will be asked about any breathing difficulties you have and examine your nose to see if you have any anatomical issues that can be corrected during the surgery.
+During your initial rhinoplasty consultation with Dr. Obaid, you will be asked about any breathing difficulties you have and examine your nose to see if you have any anatomical issues that can be corrected during the surgery.

 Am I a Good Candidate for Rhinoplasty?